The love of my life

 I remember one time the key broke down inside the lock.
 Luckily, I was in my own neighborhood, so I could walk home, fetch my spare key, and drive back again.
 But other than that, he never failed me.

 Till that day in spring, when I was driving to the Belgian border, I parked my car near the sea, had a stroll for a few hours, and when I got back, the car was dead.
 It must have been that Belgian sea air!
 I had to travel back by train, leaving the car behind.
 There was nothing I could do about it; I had to say goodbye to the most beautiful car I ever owned.

 Months later, my Lada was still parked in Belgium, and I got a ticket from the Belgium police charging me for almost 600 euros in fines.
 There were reasons why I could not pick up the car in the first place and take it back to the Netherlands, but suffice to say I was not happy about that.
 I had to part with my love and had to pay for it as well, no treat, I can assure you.

 My Lada is part of the life I no longer lead.
 Since money is tight these years, I do not own a car anymore.
-And I do not want another car because I am not especially interested in the modern cars of today.
-They all look alike, they are more computers on wheels than anything else and they don’t look as cute and as potent as my Lada.
+And I do not want another car because I am not especially interested in today's modern cars.
+They all look alike, they are more computers on wheels than anything else, and they don’t look as cute and as potent as my Lada.